slint-ui/slint/api/python/README.md

 Slint-python is still in the very early stages of development: APIs will change and important features are still being developed, the project is overall incomplete.

-You can track the overall progress for the Python integration in GitHub at https://github.com/slint-ui/slint/milestone/18 as well as by looking at python-labelled issues at https://github.com/slint-ui/slint/labels/a%3Alanguage-python .
+You can track the overall progress for the Python integration by looking at python-labelled issues at https://github.com/slint-ui/slint/labels/a%3Alanguage-python .

 ## Slint Language Manual